“There is no victory at bargain basement prices.”

 Everyone involved should also know the outcome and purpose of the video before you begin production.
 Knowing how the content is going to influence the person watching the video (why they should even bother to watch your video) is what will guide every decision you make.
 Old-school corporate video production used to be all about the ‘how’- cool camera angles, cool animations, cool locations etc. Today it’s all about the ‘what. ‘ What matters is the content.

 7. Keep the length of the video short.

-Shorter is almost always better and it’s usually cheaper.
-Granted, a 30 second tv spot costs a great deal more than a one hour talking head video but, all things being equal, it’s prudent to cater to today’s A.D.D. afflicted business audience.
+Shorter is often better and it’s usually cheaper.
+Granted, a 30 second tv spot costs a great deal more than a one hour talking head video but, all things being equal, it’s prudent to cater to today’s A.D.H.D. afflicted business audience.
 A web-based business promo or corporate overview video should be between one and two minutes.
 The closer you can get to one minute, the better.

 8. Minimize the use of graphics and animations.

 Corporate video used to be all about motion graphics and animations.
 Today real people saying real things is what generally matters.
-There are still many specialized options and uses for animations such as in animated explainer videos, broadcast commercials or to highlight key data in a video but, on the whole, there is less need for combining animations and motion graphics with live-action video outside of a few specialized formats.
-(Who doesn’t love a good old-fashioned 8 second flying logo at the beginning AND end of your video?)
+There are still many specialized options and uses for animations such as in animated explainer videos, broadcast commercials or to highlight key data or complex ideas but, on the whole, there is less need for combining animations and motion graphics with live-action video outside of a few specialized formats.
+(Who doesn’t love a good, old-fashioned 8 second flying logo at the beginning AND at the end of your video?)

 9. Use events to capture your thought leader’s ideas and experience.

 Events (your own, conferences, local meetings, etc.) are the ideal opportunity to capture your thought leaders ideas (your business leadership, clients, suppliers, industry experts, etc.) You have a confluence of people in one location all primed to learn and to communicate.